dougbutner/gold/README.md

-# GOLD on WAX
+# GOLD + SILVER on WAX
-Learn about the GOLD token on WAX Blockchain
+Learn about the GOLD + SILVER tokens on WAX Blockchain

 ## Quick Links
 [Project Website](http://tomoonfor.earth) | [Market](https://wax.alcor.exchange/trade/gold-goldgoldgold_wax-eosio.token) | [Swap](https://wax.alcor.exchange/swap?input=WAX-eosio.token&output=GOLD-goldgoldgold) | [Telegram](https://t.me/ToMoonForEarth)

-# [#GOLDTRIBE](https://ctt.ac/5vVnB) supports Gaia Tribe + other charities with metalic-math coins
+# [#GOLDTRIBE](https://ctt.ac/5vVnB) supports Permaculture charities with metalic-math coins

-## These metalic math coins (crowned by the GOLD token) offer novelty as the first Fibbonacci series-infused currency, and holding GOLD offers returns in other metalic charity coins.
-(TBA)
+## These metalic-math coins (crowned by the GOLD token) offer novelty as the first Fibbonacci series-infused currency.
+Holding GOLD offers returns in SILVER, and SILVER is a LP rewards token that can be [staked for more rewards](https://r.land/blu).
+(Details below)

 100% of the proceeds of our token sale + donations received will go to charity via the [gaialovefund](https://wax.bloks.io/account/gaialovefund).
 We'll be giving 100% of proceeds to Permaculture projects, eco-charities + community projects like food forrests, city gardens, etc. The idea is to change some of the bad juju from precious metal extraction to something to help Earth.